-Join Paul Trani for an in-depth discussion in this video Creating a homepage, part of Creating a Small-Business Website with Adobe Muse.
+Join Paul Trani for an in-depth discussion in this video Creating a homepage, part of Creating a Small-Business Website in Muse.

 - Once you've output all the graphics for your site, you can start assembling everything in Muse.
 Again, I'm in Photoshop here and I've already output all of these graphics.
 But this is what I need to now create in Muse.
 Let's keep in mind all the graphics were output in here, I might pull from this backup folder, but in general, I'm going to start in Muse by going to File, New Site.
 From there, you can just leave these defaults, click ok.
 And these are the different views.
 You have Plan, Design, Preview, and Publish.

 Starting in the Plan view, you can see my homepage and the master page.
 Just double-click on Home because we're going to build out this home page, and notice how I'm now in Design View.
 So I can start designing this page.
 In fact, right up here, I can change the browser fill color like I'm doing now.
 You can see what that does, in fact I'm going to change it back to white.
 But really, ultimately what I want is I want that image to be in the background.
 So I'm going to select Browser Fill, and I'm going to select Add Image.
 Now, I'm going to pull from this backup folder, just locate that background jpg, select Open.

 You can see it there, displaying it at 100 percent, but really, I want to be able to see the whole image.
 So change the fitting to Scale to Fill.
 Fills that browser ultimately.
 And turn off Scrolling, that way the content will scroll but we'll always see that nice background image.
 Alright, that looks good.
 And, notice there's actually a container in here as well.
 In fact, that's what this Fill and Stroke is all about.
 So I can change the fill again, you can see what it affects.
 I'm going to change it to white, but in order to see that background back there, I want to change the opacity.